YuchuanTian/VMkiller/README.md

 - Use your favorite Python IDLE to open VMkiller.py;
 - Copy your source code to the same directory of VMkiller.py and change the file name in VMkiller.py to the name of your source file;
 - Open your Virtual Machine via Microsoft Desktop, and log in your VM account;
-- Open shell in your VM; open an empty txt file (Note: can't be cpp or other kinds of file) with vim.
+- Open shell in your VM; open an empty txt file (Note: can't be cpp or other kinds of file) with vim (Another option is to use nano instead of vim; in this case you can make a new cpp or hpp file).
 Switch to insert mode by pressing i on the keyboard;
 - Minimize your VM Desktop window (IMPORTANT!) and run the Python code (This may fail; retry this step until it works);
 - Then your computer automatically shifts to the window of the Virtual Machine and start outputting your source code;
 - After the whole process completed, press Esc to switch to the vim normal mode, and input ```:wq``` to save and quit.
 Done.